Surgeons perform second pig heart transplant, trying to save a dying man

 What’s different this time: Only after last year’s transplant did scientists discover signs of a pig virus lurking inside the heart – and they now have better tests to look for hidden viruses.
 They also made some medication changes.

-Possibly more important, while Faucette has end-stage heart failure and was out of other options, he wasn’t as near death as the prior patient.
+Possibly more importantly, while Faucette has end-stage heart failure and was out of other options, he wasn’t as near death as the prior patient.

 By Friday, his new heart was functioning well without any supportive machinery, the hospital said.